zachross015/music-research/daily/04-28-2025-niche-and-why-we-play-drums.md

 - I learned drums because guitar wasn't an option.
 Why do other people pick up drums in the first place?
 Does anyone actually aspire to be a drummer?
 - Drummers and bassists are the most valuable instrument due to scarcity.
 How can this be leveraged?
 - The problems I notice with drums are my own insecurities with playing them.
 How can I internally resolve these things?
+- What successful musicians started playing later in life?

 ## Important quote